PathMLP: Smooth Path Towards High-order Homophily: Feature Similarity-based Path Sampling

-After similarity-based path sampling, each target node obtains a set of candidate paths, where the possible number of paths is $\{2,6,24,120\}$, determined by the path length.
-Considering that using too many candidate paths for message aggregation at the target nodes poses the over-squashing problem~\cite{over-squashing} when the paths are long, we randomly sample a number of candidate paths (parameterized by $N$) to participate in the subsequent message aggregation.
+Following path sampling, each target node acquires a set of candidate paths, with the number of paths determined by the path length (i.e., \{2, 6, 24, 120\}).
+However, employing an excessive number of candidate paths for message aggregation at target nodes can lead to the issue of over-squashing~\cite{over-squashing}, particularly when dealing with long paths.
+To address this concern, we randomly sample a subset of candidate paths (controlled by parameter $N$) for subsequent message aggregation.
+Furthermore, in order to confirm the superiority of our path sampling strategy in capturing higher-order information, we also conduct statistical experiments and obtain the following observations.

+\textbf{Observation 2:} We calculate the average order of candidate paths for each node obtained by different path samplers on partial datasets, as shown in Figure~\ref{Fig: box-order}, from which we can observe that: 1) Our feature similarity-based path sampler can effectively extract paths with higher-order information; 2) Our sampler can extract paths with a broader range of orders.
+By combining these findings with Figure~\ref{Fig: order-homo}, we can conclude that our sampler outperforms BFS and DFS in capturing higher-order homophily.